damdamo/SVSKit/README.md

 # Predicate Structure: CTL Model Checking on Parametric Petri nets

-This package aims to check CTL formulas on Petri nets with weighted arcs and potential capacity on places.
+This package aims at verifying CTL formulas on Petri nets with weighted arcs and potential capacity on places.
-Compared to the usual technique where an initial marking is required, this is not the case here.
+Unlike the usual technique where an initial marking is required, this is not the case here.
-It can create the set of all markings that satisfies a CTL formula, using a symbolic representation called **Predicate structure**.
+It can create the set of all markings that satisfy a CTL formula, using a symbolic representation called **Predicate structure**.
-Furthermore, this structure allows the representation of finite and infinite set of markings.
+Furthermore, this structure allows to represent finite and infinite sets of markings.
 This means that the number of markings can be unbounded.

 ## What are Predicate structures ?